matjaz99/alertmonitor/README.md

 Search (in upper right corner) allows searching alerts by: `instance`, `alertname`, `info`, `job`, `description`.
 Search can be used in combination with tags.

+### Query view

+Query view provides a GUI for executing PromQL queries.
+Two types of queries are supported: `query` and `query_range`.
+Qhen executing query range, start and end date are configurable.

 ### Journal view